 The eldest son became King Bhuvanekbahu VI.
 He reigned until 1551.
-However he agreed to give his 2 brothers principalities of their won within Kotte to rule.
-The largest of these became the kingdom of Sitavaka.
-The smallest was based on Rayigama but when its ruler died in 1538 it was absorbed into Sitavaka.
+However, he agreed to give his 2 brothers principalities of their own within Kotte to rule.
+The largest of these became the kingdom of Sitawaka.
+The smallest was based on Rayigama but when its ruler died in 1538 it was absorbed into Sitawaka.

-In time the states of Kotte and Sitavaka began to quarrel.
-The rulers of Sitavaka resented the increasing Portuguese influence in Kotte.
-So Kotte and Sitavaka fought a number of wars.
+In time the states of Kotte and Sitawaka began to quarrel.
+The rulers of Sitawaka resented the increasing Portuguese influence in Kotte.
+So Kotte and Sitawaka fought a number of wars.
 Each time Kotte was forced to look to the Portuguese for help.
 So inevitably Portuguese influence in Kotte increased.

-In 1636 King Rajsinha of Kandy turned to the Dutch for help.
+In 1636 King Rajasinha of Kandy turned to the Dutch for help.
 (The power of Portugal was declining while Dutch power was increasing.)
 In 1637 he received Dutch envoys.
 In 1638 the Portuguese invaded again but they were crushed at the battle of Gannoruwa.
-Afterwards the Dutch agreed to capture the Portuguese held ports on the Sri Lankan coast in return for their expenses.
+Afterward the Dutch agreed to capture the Portuguese held ports on the Sri Lankan coast in return for their expenses.

 BRITISH COLONIALISM IN SRI LANKA (CEYLON)